Zeo, Inc.: Closure

-By late 2012 the company was apparently in financial trouble, and it closed down in early 2013, although this was not officially reported.
-The Web site initially became inaccessible, Twitter tweets stopped and the Zeo Community Forum became 'currently unavailable and down for maintenance'.
+By late 2012 the company was apparently in financial trouble, and it closed down in early 2013, although this was not officially reported at the time.
+The Web site initially became inaccessible and the Zeo Community Forum became 'currently unavailable and down for maintenance'.
 By May 2013 the content of the MyZeo website had been removed and the URL was for sale.
-According to the Better Business Bureau "this business has no rating because it is out of business".

-At least some of the assets were acquired by ResMed in Ireland, widely known for their CPAP machines.

 Effect on users

 Although the services provided by the MyZeo Web site and emails have stopped, functions that do not rely on the web site or Zeo's support staff are still functional.
 These include: sleep-state-dependent functionality, the intelligent alarm, displaying information on the last night's sleep (time to fall asleep, time awake, time in light, REM, and deep sleep and producing graphs of sleep states as function of time.
 The proprietary headband, which was recommend to be replaced about every three months, is no longer available from Zeo, Inc.

 At least some of the assets were acquired by ResMed in Ireland, widely known for their CPAP machines.

 For users determined to continue to get use out of their units, there are ways of keeping them working.
 Detailed plans on making Zeo-compatible replacement headband sensors were published and widely reported.
 Users had reported before the company closed that disposable adhesive gel ECG electrodes with offset press-stud connections worked successfully, better than the Zeo headband.
 Software and procedures were made available to store sleep data without the encryption used by Zeo, and to display historical sleep data, a service previously available only by uploading data to the MyZeo Web site.
 Some software which had been available from Zeo to developers, while no longer available from the discontinued Zeo Web site or the Wayback Machine, was circulated; for example a data decoder library.
 During the company's existence ZeoScope software using the decoder library, which allowed the Zeo to be used as a biofeedback device with EEG display and functionality related to lucid dreaming, had been written by an independent developer and distributed without charge under the Apache licence; it did not use facilities of the Zeo Web site, and continued to work after the company closed.